nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Edits the information of a specified batchmate.

-Format: `edit INDEX [n/NAME] [t/TELEGRAM] [g/GITHUB] [p/PHONE] [e/EMAIL] [tag/TAG]...`
+Format: `edit INDEX [n/NAME] [t/TELEGRAM] [g/GITHUB] [p/PHONE] [e/EMAIL] [i/INTEREST]...`

 * Edits the batchmate at the specific `INDEX` in the __currently displayed list__.
 Refer to the section on _Notes about parameters_ at the start of [Features](#features) for more details.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the batchmate will be removed i.e adding of tags is not cumulative.
+* When editing interests, the existing interests of the batchmate will be removed i.e adding of interests is not cumulative.
-* You can remove all the batchmate’s tags by typing `tag/` without specifying any tags after it.
+* You can remove all the batchmate’s interests by typing `i/` without specifying any interests after it.

 Examples:
 *  `edit 1 g/john_doe p/91234567 e/johndoe@example.com` Edits the github username, phone number and email address of the 1st batchmate in the currently displayed list to be `john_doe`, `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Bob Tan t/` Edits the name of the 2nd batchmate in the currently displayed list to be `Bob Tan` and clears all existing tags.
+*  `edit 2 n/Bob Tan i/` Edits the name of the 2nd batchmate in the currently displayed list to be `Bob Tan` and clears all existing interests.

 ### Finding a batchmate: `find`